 Kingston Travel Guide

-Bustling, squalid and soulful, Kingston is the heart of one of the Caribbean's most alluring islands and offers visitors a good dose of natural beauty, some urban ugliness, and a rollicking party scene:
+Bustling, squalid and soulful, Kingston is the heart of one of the Caribbean's most alluring islands and offers visitors a good dose of natural beauty, a dash of urban ugliness, and a rollicking party scene.

 Kingston is an enigmatic city, difficult to define, and with a culture that sets it slightly apart from the rest of the island nation.
 Parts of the inner-city can be dangerous and are best avoided, but generally Kingston is welcoming and captivating, combining the legacy of famous sons like Bob Marley with a forward-looking, modern drive.